alexanderenrique/alexanderenrique.github.io/src/wrenching/thunderbird-restoration.md

 - Finish the front seatbelts
 - Spare alternator fused wire

+## Up Next:
+- Testing the IVR, seeing if grounding the sensors gets us 100 percent values
+- Adding shunt resistor to the alternator cable, wiring to the guage
+- Vented gas cap, the old fashioned way

 ### Spares Box:
 - Ignition coil
 - Fuel pump (mechanical or electrical, whatever we're running at the time)